Control-Theory-Experts/CT-Verification/README.md

 - 4.4.4 had no manual at the time of this project.

 ## Chapter 8 - Get started with DIVINE (19.03.2025)
-- Familiarization with its functionality
+- Familiarization with its functionality and documentation

 ## Chapter 9 - Include an observer as FSM (26.03.2025)
 - Modified files: `main.cpp` , `MODEL.cpp`, `MODEL.h`, `CMakeLists.txt`